Dameo: Setup

+Rules

 Strategy

-Dameo differs in tactics and strategies to other draughts/checkers variants due to its double grid and linear movement of men.
-Familiar concepts such as majority capture, ladders and bridges, and the coup turc are present, along with unique tactics and strategies, such as the Oblique Hit and the King's Trap.
+Dameo differs in tactics and strategies from other draughts/checkers variants due to its double grid and linear movement of men.
+Familiar concepts such as majority capture, ladders and bridges, and the coup turc are present, along with unique tactics and strategies, such as the oblique hit and the king's trap.

 Majority Capture

-Majority Capture is a fundamental part of Dameo.
+Majority capture is a fundamental part of Dameo.
 The substance of it is the sacrifice of two or more men in order to manipulate the opponent's position to set up a devastating counterattack.
-This usually takes the form of board spanning multiple captures for material advantage, but can be for the sake of a positional advantage ending in the promotion to a King as well.
-Majority capture often plays a role in more specific or localized tactics such as the Ladder Strike, Coup Turc, or Oblique hit.
+This usually takes the form of board spanning multiple captures for material advantage, but can be for the sake of a positional advantage ending in the promotion to a king as well.
+Majority capture often plays a role in more specific or localized tactics such as the ladder strike, coup turc, or oblique hit.

 Ladder and Bridge

 In a ladder strike, the capture resembles moving up or down stairs, as the men are positioned (or forced into a position) where a row of men are lined up diagonally.
 Clever positioning of your own piece can allow for a majority capture wherein the piece simply "goes up or down the stairs" by alternating capture up (or down) with right or left movement.
 Setting up this type of majority capture often involves an opponent's piece carelessly placed between two of your own pieces.